simontran7/algorithms-handbook/src/map-and-set.md

 ### Map

 - Track elements seen so far for uniqueness (with any extra info stored as the value)
-- Frequency counting
-- Basic mapping
+- Basic mapping (e.g., mapping every unique character to its frequency in a string)

 ### Set